Here some Puerto Rican reggaetón singers that made the crossover to the screen:

 Bad Bunny

-An artist who has taken the world by storm is indeed this young rapper from Vega Baja that made it to the Super Bowl halftime stage with Jenniffer López, Shakira, and J Balvin.
-He'll soon be making his feature acting debut in "American Sole," a film produced by Kevin Hart starring Pete Davidson and O'Shea Jackson
+An artist who has taken the world by storm is indeed this young rapper from Vega Baja that made it to the Super Bowl halftime stage with Jennifer López, Shakira, and J Balvin.
+Bad Bunny made his big screen debut in "Bullet Train," facing off against Brad Pitt.
+He also appeared in the Netflix series "Narcos."
+He's set to appear in "American Sole," a film produced by Kevin Hart starring Pete Davidson and O'Shea Jackson